lj-ditrapani/scala-overview/README.md

 - Reducing to an Int still works the same

-7-refactor
+5-refactor
 ----------
-Re-write in terms of reduce
+Re-write methods in terms of reduce

-8-type-parameters-2
+6-type-parameters-2
 -------------------
 code
 - Lst is parameterized over type A
 - map is parameterized over type B, so f is function from A => B
 - reduce & reverse also affected
-- Line 9 reduce(Empty(): Lst[B]) the Lst[B] is required
+- Line 15 reduce(Empty(): Lst[B]) the Lst[B] is required
-- Same on line 16
+- Same on line 22

 tests
-- Added some generic type parameters (Lst[Int] on line 5 & 8)
+- Added some generic type parameters (Lst[Int] on line 8 & 11)
-- Lines 64-74:  tests Lst[Char]
+- Lines 68 on:  tests Lst[Char]

-9-nil-object
+7-nil-object
 ------------
 Empty should be a singleton object, not a class